LinguaLatina/analysis/docs/readers/labelled-forms/index.md

 ```

->!WARNING!
-The current version is just a permutation of all possible values for each morphological property and therefore does not yet exclude impossible combinations such as first-person imperative finite verbs, or perfect active participles.
+>**WARNING** *The current version is just a permutation of all possible values for each morphological property and therefore does not yet exclude impossible combinations such as first-person imperative finite verbs, or perfect active participles.*